 Challenges Posed by New Risk Adjustment V28 Model

+Throughout the last ten years, CMS’s ongoing adjustments to Risk Adjustment models, submission procedures, and regulatory frameworks have introduced complexities in some operational areas for health plans.
+The new CMS-HCC model (V28) launch in 2024 has only heightened concerns.
+Some industry veterans believe the alterations made to the CMS model in V28 disregarded input from both plans and providers, suggesting a primary objective of mitigating discretionary coding variations.
 Also, the lack of collaborative engagement in the formulation of V28 prompts inquiries into its capacity to portray patient risk profiles precisely.
 Moreover, the number of HCC categories increases from 86 to 115 but assigns risk scores to 2,294 fewer codes.

-With New Model (V28) comes New Opportunities
+With New Model (V28) Comes New Opportunities

 The transition from V24 to V28 within the Medicare Advantage risk adjustment model carries significant implications for both RAF scores and financial outcomes.
 According to CMS, this transition is anticipated to yield a noteworthy -3.12% impact on MA risk scores by CY 2025, resulting in substantial net savings of $11.0 billion to the Medicare Trust fund in 2024.
 Furthermore, the new RADV final rule underscores the critical importance of accurately identifying HCCs to determine RAF scores and reimbursement.
 With adjustments in coefficients and eliminating certain conditions, precise identification of HCCs and robust retrieval of supporting evidence from unstructured medical records have become paramount.